openjck/dotfiles/docs/scripts.md

 ```

 When the letters that are typed only match one possible value, the full word
 will be automatically completed.
-For example, this...
+For example, this:

 ```bash
 $ repl py<Tab><Tab>